RyleySiclair/web-dev-homework/README.md

 # web-dev-homework

-Repository for my Intro Web Dev homework
+Ryley Siclair

+This repository is for web design homework

+I am from Spokane Washington, and I am studying English.